Home / Amazon FBA & FBM / A Practical Guide to Selling Globally on Amazon

 Your first international launch shouldn’t be a shot in the dark.
 A smart, calculated decision here sets the foundation for all your future global success.
 So, resist the urge to just pick the biggest market you can think of.
 The goal is to find the right fit for your brand and your products.

-Start with Data, Not Assumptions
+Start with Data

 Guesswork is the enemy of profit.
 The best place to start your search is by digging into the data you already have right inside your Seller Central account.
-It’s full of clues about where you might already have some traction.

 Jump into your reports.
 Do you see any surprise international orders popping up via FBA Export?
-That’s a giant, flashing sign of existing demand.
+That’s a flashing sign of existing demand.

 If you have your own website, check your analytics.
 Are you getting organic traffic from Canada, the UK, or Mexico?
 These are warm leads telling you exactly where to look first.

 The idea is to follow the path of least resistance.
 Find that low-hanging fruit where customers are already trying to buy what you sell.